AnshulWycliffe/Edge-TTS-Creator-EXE/README.md

 # PROJECT DESCRIPTION
-This is a console based version of TTS creation.
+This is a console based version of TTS creation build on *__Python__*.
 As conventionally for edge-tts we have to use their command line for generating any tts.
 But this can help to more user-friendly.
 I manage to fetch 9 Languages which includes *__8 Indian Languages__*

 REQUIREMENTS
 1. 64-bits System